Category: Anxiety

 Finally, if you are so stressed up that you are unable to exercise or get into a hobby or reach out to a friend or family member, consider consultating a doctor at the Vårdcentral about medication to assist in the first instance.
 Some people self-medicate with alcohol or recreational drugs but it is better to get professional support to assist you until you are able to take more steps on your own.
 Any form of medication is only a short-term fix and does not address the cause of anxiety.
 The use of prescription medication needs to be monitored by a medically qualified person.

-If, after lowering your stress response, you still have a problem that needs to be solved, you can talk to a professional therapist who can guide you through problem-solving strategies.
+If, after lowering your stress response, you still need to reduce rumination, you can talk to a professional therapist who can guide you through problem-solving strategies.

 To make an appointment for coaching, advice, support or therapy, please contact me.